touzet/pampa/README.md

 The target sequences consist of amino acid sequences in FASTA format that will undergo tryptic digestion.
 These sequences can be provided either as individual sequences within a (multi-)FASTA file (using the -f option) or as multiple FASTA files within a directory (using the -d option).
 The use of either -f or -d is required.
 Additionally, users have the option to selectively limit the set of sequences to a specific subset of organisms, molecules, or sequence identifiers using the -l option.

 _Option -f :_ The specified file can contain an arbitrary number of FASTA sequences, coming from various organisms.
-Two types of FASTA heading are recognized.
- - UniprotKB-like, with some sequence identifier at the beginning of the heading, and mandatory fields OS (scientific name of the organism) , OX (taxonomomic identifier of the sorganism, such as assigned by the NCBI) and GN (Gene Name):

-   `>P02453 CO1A1_BOVIN Collagen alpha-1(I) chain OS=Bos taurus OX=9913 GN=COL1A1 `

- - NCBI-like
+Refer to the [FASTA sequences](#FASTA sequences) section for details on the syntax used in FASTA headings.

 _Option -d:_ The directory can contain an arbitrary number of FASTA files, following the same requirements as with '-f' option.
 Only files with extension _.fa_ or _.fasta_ will be examined.

 _Option -l:_ This option allows to filter the set of FASTA sequences to limit the selection according to the organism (OS=), the taxid (OX=), the gene name (GN=), the sequence identifier (SeqID=).
-The full description of the syntax is given in section [Limiting search](#limit).
+The full description of the syntax is given in section [Limiting searches](#Limiting-searches).

 #### Output file (-o)